ansible-collections/ibm_zos_cics/docs/source/modules/csd.rst

   Specify UNDO for a CSD that is limited to file backout only.

   Specify ALL for a CSD for which you want both forward recovery and file backout.
 If you specify \ :literal:`log=ALL`\ , you must also specify LOGSTREAMID to identify the 26-character name of the z/OS™ log stream to be used as the forward recovery log.
-The CICS collection does not support defining defining forward recovery log streams; you must follow the instructions in \ `Defining forward recovery log streams <https://www.ibm.com/docs/en/cics-ts/latest?topic=journaling-defining-forward-recovery-log-streams>`__\ .
+The CICS collection does not support defining forward recovery log streams; you must follow the instructions in \ `Defining forward recovery log streams <https://www.ibm.com/docs/en/cics-ts/latest?topic=journaling-defining-forward-recovery-log-streams>`__\ .

   | **required**: False